Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Application to local (co)homology

-\begin{paragraph}\noi The author was supported by the International Science Programme through the Eastern Africa Algebra Research Group and also by the EPSRC GCRF project EP/T001968/1, Capacity building in Africa via technology-driven research in algebraic and arithmetic geometry (part of the Abram Gannibal Project).
-The author is grateful to Dominic Bunnett, Alexandru Constantinescu, Dirk Kussin, Kobi Kremnizer, Balazs Szendroi and Michael Wemyss for the discussions. \end{paragraph}
+The author was supported by the International Science Programme through the Eastern Africa Algebra Research Group.
+Some of the results of this paper were presented at the 2025 Conference on Rings and Polynomials at Graz University of Technology, Austria, where the author's participation was supported by Africa-UniNet P142-Uganda, financed by the Austrian Federal Ministry of Women's Affairs, Science and Research (BMFWF) and implemented by OeAD.
+We are grateful to the Conference Organizers for all the support and to Dominic Bunnett, Alexandru Constantinescu, Martin Herschend, Dirk Kussin, Kobi Kremnizer, Julian K\"{u}lshammer, Bal\'{a}zs Szendr\H{o}i and Michael Wemyss for the discussions.
+I am also grateful to the referee whose comments and suggestions greatly improved the paper.